 Can you imagine a shark bigger than a school bus?
 It’s true, and they have the 9 foot fossilized jaw of a Megaladon shark to prove it.
 You can’t climb in, but you can definitely stand in front of it, and imagine how scary that would be to encounter while taking a swim!
 This Megaladon shark is larger than a school bus!

 We all love selfies, but I bet most people don’t have a selfie with a T-Rex.
 Go ahead and get your selfie with Stan, the Tellus T-Rex, he won’t bite – at least we don’t think!
 Be sure to smile or make a crazy face, Stan won’t mind!

-From trains to planes, cars to spaceships, take a walk through the Science in Motion gallery and experience 100 years of changes in the technology of transportation.
+From trains to planes, cars to spaceships, take a walk through the Science in Motion propel visitors through 100 years of changes in transportation technology.

 If your kid dreams of walking on the moon one day then let’s encourage their dreams by taking their picture as an astronaut.
 It may not be the gravity free experience they would encounter in space but it certainly makes them look cool!

 While the vehicles on display are hands off for everyone look down and discover that they are placed on mirrors, so you can visually explore every inch of these early innovators of automobiles.
 From coaches, to trains, to automobiles to rockets, this is truly a ride through history.

 Blast off!
 From the Apollo 1 capsule replica to a Sputnik replica to a Mercury capsule you will observe the hows of space travel while taking in the sheer magnitude of what an amazing mode of transport these enormous space vessels really are!

 COLLINS FAMILY MY BIG BACKYARD